 Every finding is tagged with the specific CFR section it affects (a CFR mapping) so operators and auditors can see which control the finding speaks to.
 Examples: an audit-logging gap maps to §164.312(b); a cross-tenant access issue maps to §164.308(a)(4) and §164.312(a)(1).

 The entire pentest methodology ships in the repo as an agent skill, with parallel implementations for Claude Code (.claude/skills/pentest/SKILL.md) and the Gemini CLI (.gemini/skills/pentest/SKILL.md).
-The same playbook also runs unattended in a hardened container as a scheduled Cloud Run Job — that's what produces the dated reports below.
+The same playbook also runs unattended in a hardened container as a scheduled Cloud Run Job — that's what produces the runs summarized below.
 Two different LLMs running the same playbook surface different things, so we run both deliberately.

 If you self-host Pablo, you can run the same owner-authorized test against your own deployment with /pentest — no black box, no "trust us."